CodingTea17/post-epicodus-goals/README.md

 * Setup a project README and a GitHub repo.
 * Created a SMS model.
 * Constructed an inbound_sms controller to handle incoming messages.
 Tested it and it works.
 I sent a message from my phone and the route triggered a pry.
 Nexmo is currently set to send the message to a GET route because that's how I had it setup for v2 (idk why -\_-) so I will have to go with it for now...
+* Instruct the inbound sms controller to create an SMS entry in the database when it receives a sms.